 Dr. Lee believes long-term care increases familiarity with patients’ health problems, which in turn, promotes better outcomes.
-He practices family medicine with MANA Family Medicine.
+He practices family medicine with MANA Family Medicine in Prairie Grove, Arkansas.

 Dr. Lee is associated with Washington Regional Medical Center in Fayetteville, Arkansas.